 After the six-hour event, more than 150 people were able to donate blood—exceeding the expectations of the OneBlood organizers.
 “We are so thankful for all your hard work to make this blood drive possible,” said a OneBlood official at the end of the event.
 Members were grateful for the opportunity to give back to the community and are looking forward to the next blood drive.

 The average human heart pumps 2,000 gallons of blood each day.
-Yet, every two seconds, someone in the U.S. needs a blood transfusion due to an accident, surgery, and other life-threatening situations.
+Yet, every two seconds, someone in the U.S. needs a blood transfusion because of an accident, surgery, and other life-threatening situations.
 There is an ever-present need to donate blood and many opportunities to save a life.